RFSchade/lgbt-travel-map/README.md

 This repository contains the code and data for our LGBTQ+ Travel Map: an interactive map made to help LGBTQ+ people planning a safe journey.
 The map is made as an R shiny app and is part of an exam project for the course Spatial Analytics at Aarhus University, Denmark.

+### Quick overview of the repository:
+This repository contains 4 folders: "data" contains the raw and cleaned data used for the project. "figures" has screenshots taken of the app in action as well as **...**. in "scripts" you will find the data cleaning and extraction scripts, and "shinyapp" contains the app.R script that will run the shiny app.
+Furthermore, we have a **test_map.**

 ### App description
 The map and its interactive features are described below.
 You can find images showing these features in the “figures” folder within this repository (the images are called “1A”-“1I”):